 1. Long and Layered

-Wavy hair is prone to frizz, flyaways, and unwanted volume, especially with the humidity that’s ever-present in our atmosphere.
+Wavy haired women are prone to hair frizz, flyaways, and unwanted volume, especially with the humidity that’s ever-present in our atmosphere.
 A haircut that is just a few inches down your shoulders may do your waves good.
 Layers can also help tone down the volume so your hair gets just the right amount of bounce.

 To keep your hair from getting frizzy at this length, stay away from your hair brush.
 Use a wide-toothed comb or your fingers to detangle and style your hair.
 Then, enhance your waves with sea salt spray to give that beach-y vibe.
 Then, maintain your hair by using an anti-frizz shampoo.